davidwesst/blog/installing-games-javascript-style/index.md

   - cool-stuff
   - javascript
   - games
-categories:
-  - technology
-  - video games
 social_image: play.PNG
 date: "2014-10-24T16:20:41"
-excerpt: "I bought the Humble Mozilla Bundle earlier this week and I wanted to take a moment to show people what it looks like to install a JavaScript game in the browser."
+description: "I bought the Humble Mozilla Bundle earlier this week and I wanted to take a moment to show people what it looks like to install a JavaScript game in the browser."
 ---

 [1]: play.PNG